Gators Baseball Pounces on Stetson Errors to Sweep Series

 “He’s extremely competitive, you can see how viable the portal can end up being,” O’Sullivan said.

 Florida added insurance runs in the sixth.
 Cyr led off the inning with a home run that hit the right-field foul pole.
-Stanford followed with a solo shot to left, extending the Gators’ lead to 9-3 and sealing the victory.
+Stanford followed with a solo shot to left to extend the Gators’ lead to 9-3 and seal the victory.

 “We played errorless baseball … I thought that they had good focus,” O’Sullivan said.
 “Excited about the way we’re playing, but obviously we got a long way to go.”